Kafva/lofy/README.md

 * Audio files are expected to have a non-empty `title` in their metadata.
 * Browser proxies can prevent YouTube resources from being loaded.
 To resolve this, set `*.googlevideo.com` as an exception that bypasses the proxy.
+* Playlists are not allowed to have duplicate entries.

 ## Future work
 YouTube-dl has support for many other sources and it should not be too